West Coast Conference on Formal Linguistics

-The West Coast Conference on Formal Linguistics, or WCCFL (pronounced /ˈwɪkfəl/) is an annual linguistics conference, usually held in the spring, at a university in western North America.
-Research presented there can focus on any aspect of natural language analysis, including, but not limited to, phonetics, phonology, morphology, syntax, semantics and discourse structure.
-Along with NELS, it is one of two major U.S. regional conferences that focus on general linguistics, with an emphasis, in recent years, on syntactic topics.
+The West Coast Conference on Formal Linguistics, or WCCFL (/ˈwɪkfəl/), is an international linguistics conference that is held annually, usually in the spring, at a university in western North America.
+Research presented there can focus on any aspect of language from a formal perspective, including, but not limited to, phonetics, phonology, morphology, syntax, semantics, and discourse structure.
+Along with the annual meeting of the North East Linguistics Society (NELS), it is one of two major conferences held in North America that focuses on formal linguistics, with an emphasis, in recent years, on syntactic topics.

 History

+WCCFL was first held in 1982 at Stanford University.
+Since then, it has been hosted by universities across the west coast and inland west of the United States and Canada.
+In 2026, WCCFL was held for the first time in Mexico at the Universidad Nacional Autónoma de México.

-WCCFL was first held in 1982.
-Proceedings for conferences 4-17 were published by the Center for the Study of Language and Information at Stanford (CSLI); proceedings for conferences 18 and beyond have appeared with Cascadilla Press.
+Proceedings through WCCFL 17 were published by the Center for the Study of Language and Information (CSLI) at Stanford University; proceedings for WCCFL 18 and after have appeared with Cascadilla Press.

 The years in which WCCFL has been held are listed below, together with the host institution and the invited speakers (where this information is available or applicable).